Kinematic and dynamical origins of mean-$p_T$ fluctuations in heavy-ion collisions: Introduction

 An additional challenge in interpreting existing measurements is that different experiments employ distinct definitions and weighting procedures for mean-$p_T$ fluctuation observables.
 In particular, the prescriptions used by the STAR and ALICE Collaborations differ in their treatment of particle pairs, multiplicity weighting, and kinematic acceptance \cite{STAR:2019dow,ALICE:2014gvd,ALICE:2024apz}.
 A meaningful model--data comparison therefore requires an explicit implementation of the experimental definitions, rather than relying on a single idealized observable.

-In this Letter, we present a systematic comparison of mean-$p_T$ fluctuation measurements with predictions from a Bayesian-calibrated multistage hydrodynamic model at top RHIC and LHC energies~\cite{JETSCAPE:2020shq,JETSCAPE:2020mzn}.
+In this Letter, we present a systematic study of mean-$p_T$ fluctuations using a Bayesian-calibrated multistage hydrodynamic model~\cite{JETSCAPE:2020shq,JETSCAPE:2020mzn}, including quantitative comparisons to RHIC measurements and predictive investigations of beam-energy and kinematic-acceptance effects at LHC energies.
 We implement the STAR and ALICE definitions explicitly, examine the centrality and beam-energy dependence of the observable, and study its sensitivity to key soft-sector model ingredients.
 We further investigate the role of the kinematic $p_T$ acceptance by comparing results obtained with experimental and scaled $p_T$ cuts, allowing us to disentangle genuine dynamical trends from kinematic projection effects.

 The remainder of this Letter is organized as follows.
 Section~\ref{sec:model} describes the hydrodynamic framework and the analysis setup, including the implementation of the experimental definitions of the transverse-momentum fluctuation observable.
 Section~\ref{sec:results} presents the main results, focusing on the centrality and beam-energy dependence of mean-$p_T$ fluctuations, their sensitivity to key model ingredients, and the role of kinematic acceptance effects.
 Finally, Section~\ref{sec:conclusions} summarizes the main findings and outlines implications for future fluctuation measurements.